jayjayharrison/spark-kafka/reference/install_sbt/readme.md

 exit # build.sbt created

-for scala REPL , run: sbt console
+for scala REPL , run: sbt console # if start console in the current project dir, all dependency , object/class will be pulled to scala session